Tduncan14/oddsandeven/README.md

-# oddsandeven
+# musicmatchreact
-made with React and Redux
+This a music match github created with react